Glory (Britney Spears album): Commercial performance

-an increase in sales as compared to her last studio album, Britney Jean (2013), which sold 107,000 copies in its first week.
-The record became Spears's tenth top five album in the nation.
+increase of the sales was compared to her previous studio album, Britney Jean (2013), which sold 107,000 copies in its first week.
+The record marks Spears's ninth top five album in the nation.
 As of May 2020, the album has sold 157,000 copies in the United States.
-On the Canadian Albums Chart compiled by Billboard, the record debuted at number four with 9,000 consumption units, becoming her ninth top five album in the country.
+On the Canadian Albums Chart compiled by Billboard, the record debuted at number four with 9,000 consumption units, also marking her ninth top five album in the country.

 In the United Kingdom, Glory debuted at number two, becoming her highest-charting album in the country since Blackout (2007).
 In Germany, the album debuted at number three, becoming her highest-charting album there in 13 years, since the release of In the Zone (2003).
 In Italy, the album debuted at number one, becoming Spears's first album to reach the top of the Italian album chart.
-The album also debuted at number one in Ireland and Taiwan.
-In Japan, the album peaked at number 19 on the Japanese Albums chart (Oricon) selling 2,725 copies, and debuted on the Billboard Japan Hot Albums chart at number 33.
+The album also debuted at number one in Ireland and the Czech Republic.
+In Japan, the album peaked at number 19 on the Japanese Albums chart (Oricon) selling 2,725 copies, debuting on the Billboard Japan Hot Albums chart at number 33.
 In South Korea, the album debuted at number 26 on the Gaon Album Chart and at number three on the international version of the same chart.

-In June 2017, after Spears's tour in South Korea, the album rebounded on the Gaon International Chart and reached the top of the chart, higher than its debut position.
-In Brazil, it had sold over 20,000 copies during its first day of release, according to Pro-Música Brasil.
+In June 2017, after Spears' tour in South Korea, the album rebounded on the Gaon International Chart and reached the top of the chart, higher than its debut position.
+In Brazil, it had sold over 20,000 copies during its first day of release.
 Additionally, the album also charted within the top ten of charts in various international countries.
+(Note: Attributed to multiple sources:)